 For many Americans, summer essentially starts after Memorial Day weekend.
 The school year’s wrapping up, offices seem emptier, and jorts re-emerge from the depths of our closets.
 Yet the calendar says differently.

-Technically, summer doesn’t start until after the summer solstice, usually around June 21, when most of us are already well into backyard barbecue season.
+Technically, summer doesn’t start until the summer solstice, which falls on Wednesday, June 21 in 2023.
+It’s when most of us are already well into backyard barbecue season.
 But meteorologists define summer as the season running between June 1 and August 30.
 Why the disconnect?

-Over the course of the year, the tilt of the Earth means that one hemisphere is closer to the Sun than its counterpart for several months at a time, marking the summer season.
-When the Northern Hemisphere is closer, from late June to late September, the northern part of the world experiences summer, while the Southern Hemisphere—which is tilted farther away from the Sun—experiences winter.
-During summer months, the Sun takes a longer path across the sky, resulting in longer daylight hours.
-The equinoxes mark the days where the ratio of day-to-night stands at exactly 12 hours each, because the Sun is lined up with the equator.
+Over the course of the year, the Earth’s tilt means that one hemisphere is closer to the sun than its counterpart for several months at a time, marking the summer season.
+When the Northern Hemisphere is closer, from late June to late September, the northern part of the world experiences summer, while the Southern Hemisphere—which is tilted farther away from the sun—experiences winter.
+During summer months, the sun takes a longer path across the sky, resulting in longer daylight hours.
+The equinoxes mark the days where the ratio of day-to-night stands at exactly 12 hours each, because the sun is lined up with the equator.

-Because the Earth doesn’t take exactly 365 days to travel around the Sun each year, the days that equinoxes and solstices fall on vary slightly year-to-year.
+Because Earth doesn’t take exactly 365 days to travel around the sun, the days that equinoxes and solstices fall on vary slightly year-to-year.
 Still, they typically take place around March 21 (spring equinox), June 21 (summer solstice), September 22 (autumnal equinox), and December 22 (winter solstice).

-So yes, even though summer doesn’t technically start until June 21 at 12:24 a.m.
-Eastern Time, you and your jorts were onto something after all.
+So yes, even though summer doesn’t technically start until Wednesday, June 21 this year, you and your jorts were onto something after all.